Islam-Hamdi/sports-association-app-java/README.md

 > **CMPS251 – Object-Oriented Programming | Qatar University**

-**SAApp** is a console-based Java application built as part of the CMPS251 course at Qatar University.
+**SAApp** is a console-based Java application developed during my **second semester at Qatar University (Fall 2021)** as part of the **CMPS251 Object-Oriented Programming course**.
 The project demonstrates the practical application of core object-oriented programming (OOP) principles including encapsulation, inheritance, polymorphism, and abstraction—tailored around a simulated sports association system.

 ---